 As we descended the hillside I had one last mission to accomplish.
 I had to sit in an amphitheatre just as the ancient Greeks had.
 The details remaining in the theatre of Dionysus were amazing; from the checkerboard floor to the carved front row seats reserved for the gods.

 But there is much more to Athens than the Acropolis.
-Stay tuned for more of the sights and tastes of this beautiful city and the surrounding area.
+Visit our Greece page for more of the sights and tastes of this beautiful city and the surrounding area.

 - The Margi Hotel, Vouliagmeni, Greece